These are the most hated Thanksgiving foods, survey says

-ST. LOUIS — Countless people will soon gather around the dinner table to celebrate Thanksgiving with their families, but not everyone will be excited about some dishes on that table.
+ST. LOUIS (KTVI) – People will soon gather around the dinner table to celebrate Thanksgiving with their families, but not everyone will be excited about the dishes on the table.

 The Vacationer, a travel website, surveyed 1,092 adults in the U.S. to find out which Thanksgiving foods they dislike the most – and the results are a little surprising.

-Nearly 30% of those surveyed said they dislike turkey, while roughly 23% said they don’t care for stuffing or dressing.
+Nearly 30% of those surveyed said they dislike turkey, while about 23% said they don’t care for stuffing or dressing.
 Check out the full list below.

 - Cranberry Sauce (29.92% dislike)